sycasec/sycasec-blog/blog/content/post/mp1/index.md

 {{< figure src="info-reg-2.png" width="550">}}

-As you can most likely see (i hope so), the `esp` and `ebp` are now the same.
-Let's push on while keeping a close eye at the stack:
+The `esp` and `ebp` are now the same because of the `mov %esp,%ebp` instruction.
+Remember that the instruction shown by the command `x/1i $eip` in `gdb` is the **next** instruction, not the current one executed.
+Anyway, let's push on while keeping a close eye at the stack:

 {{< figure src="lea.png" width="650">}}